Michelle-Dimo/GetExchanged_DIS/README.md

 cd GetExchanged_DIS
 ```

+Build and run the app
 ```shell
 docker compose up --build
 ```
+After the first time of running the app `--build` can be excluded from the command.

 ### Or install dependencies and run the app manually (for MacOS or Linux users):